Vania Heymann

 Vania Heymann (וניה הימן; born March 27, 1986) is an Israeli artist and film director.
-His work includes music videos for artists such as Coldplay, Dua Lipa, DJ Snake, Selena Gomez, and Bob Dylan.
-His music videos were nominated for two Grammys in the Best Music Video category, and multiple VMA awards.
+His work includes music videos for artists such as Coldplay, Dua Lipa, DJ Snake, Selena Gomez, Sabrina Carpenter, and Bob Dylan.
+His music videos were nominated for three Grammys in the Best Music Video category, and multiple VMA awards.

 Heymann also directs commercials, including spots for Apple, Nike and the Toyota.

 Film directing career

 Vania Heymann began his studies at the Bezalel Academy of Art and Design in 2010 in the Visual Communications track.
 That year Heymann created a video dealing with religious symbols through replacing them with a simple IKEA watering can; this homework assignment was posted to YouTube and has since become viral gaining hundreds of thousands of views on YouTube and Vimeo.
 Many of its viewers saw this video as an atheistic composition manifesting Russell's atheistic teapot.
 A number of prominent atheist thinkers shared the video online and supported Heymann, including biologist Richard Dawkins and author Sam Harris.